Fermented Garlic Recipe | Prepare a Tasty Powerhouse of Nutrition

-Fermented garlic has a unique taste and amazing properties.
-In fact, many have found it very addictive.
-Therefore, many people have asked me how to prepare it at home.
+Fermented garlic has a unique taste and properties.
+Many have asked about how to go about preparing it at home.
 So if you’re a garlic lover, please read on.

-Some people like to ferment garlic together with other vegetables.
+Some add garlic when fermenting a mix of vegetables like cabbage, ginger, carrots, and others.
 In such cases, the garlic taste often dominates the batch.
-Others (like me) prefer to ferment garlic in separate jars and add it as a side dish.
+Others (like me) prefer to ferment garlic in separate jars.
 Whatever you prefer, the taste remains superb.
-Let’s first have a look at the health properties of garlic.

 How to ferment garlic

 During fermentation, new compounds are produced like hydrogen peroxide, antioxidants, and lactic acid.
 You can ferment whole garlic bulbs or just the cloves like I do here.